-These Easy Gluten Free Blueberry Muffins with Yogurt are perfect for breakfast or a snack.
+These Easy Gluten Free Blueberry Muffins with Yogurt are perfect for a quick and tasty breakfast or snack.
 They are made with oil and yogurt so they are super moist and they are packed full of fresh tasty blueberries.

 Homemade Blueberry muffins are a classic - and for a good reason, they are absolutely delicious!
-So I really wanted to nail the perfect recipe that is easy to make and has everything you expect from a blueberry muffin.
+So I really wanted to create the perfect recipe that is easy to make and has everything you expect from a blueberry muffin.

-I wanted to create a recipe that is simple and pretty much fool-proof to make and produces soft, moist muffins with blueberries in every bite.
-And that is exactly what these muffins are.
-I couldn't be happier!
+So I made this recipe that is simple and pretty much fool-proof to make and produces soft, moist muffins with blueberries in every bite with a crisp golden coating.

-For a little extra flavor, try adding lemon zest to these recipes or if you're a lemon lover like me then you have to check out my Easy Lemon Bars recipe made with a delicious graham cracker crust.
+For a little extra flavor, try adding lemon zest to this recipe.
+And if you are a lemon lover like me then you have to check out my Easy Lemon Bars recipe made with a delicious graham cracker crust.

-Why You Will Love These Easy Gluten Free Blueberry Muffins with Yogurt
+Why You Will Love These Gluten-Free Blueberry Muffins with Yogurt

 - They are packed full of blueberries so you are guaranteed sweet fruity blueberry flavor in every bite!